nhs-robotics/launchpad/README.md

 Abstract `OpMode` subclass that creates a `Robot` and two `Gamepad` wrappers.
 Override `registerSubclasses()` to call `robot.register(...)` for each subsystem.

 ### `MotorTestTeleop`
-An `Opmode` designed for testing multiple motors at once.
+An `Opmode` designed for testing multiple motors.
 Automatically detects active motors and is able to manually manipulate speed and velocity via `Gamepad`

 ### `ServoTestTelop`
-An `Opmode` designed for testing multiple servo at once.
+An `Opmode` designed for testing multiple servo.
 Automatically detects active servo.

 ### `Constants`
 Robot-specific tuning values: drive motor config, mecanum coefficient matrix, Pinpoint offsets, movement velocity/steepness, and GoBilda motor tick counts.